Commencement Information

 What happens if I get sick while at Cottey?

-Medical providers from the Nevada Regional Medical Center (NRMC), under contract with the college, provide treatment on campus for minor illnesses and injuries, provide health counseling, write prescriptions and make referrals.
+Medical providers from the Nevada Regional Medical Center (NRMC), under contract with the College, provide treatment on campus for minor illnesses and injuries, provide health counseling, write prescriptions and make referrals.
 Your semester student health fee provides for this service.
-Students are strongly encouraged to be covered by adequate health insurance while at Cottey, and international students are required to maintain coverage.
+Students are strongly encouraged to be covered by adequate health insurance while at Cottey.
+International students are required to maintain coverage by a company selected by Cottey.

 Will there be a lot of homework?

 College classes are different than high school classes.
-You probably will have more reading assignments, and the exams and papers will cover a greater amount of material.
+You will probably have more reading assignments, and the exams and papers will cover a greater amount of material.
 You will be expected to do a fair amount of work outside of class.
 The general rule is you will need to study two hours for every hour in class.
-That means if you are taking 15 credits, you should study for 30 hours each week!